 Academic: Students earning a C or lower in any course will be required to attend tutoring.
 Students must agree to intensive monitoring that allows the student, mentor or program director to request faculty updates on student performance.
 Interventions will be undertaken as needed to further student success.

-Financial: Students admitted to the four year or RN-BS program are eligible to receive financial support through the grant.
-Students can receive up to $2000 per semester in tuition assistance and up to $500 per month in a stipend.
+Financial: Students admitted to the four year or RN-BS program may be eligible to receive financial support through the grant.
 The amount each student receives is determined by the Financial Aid office and the student’s financial need.
 Students can also receive financial support to purchase items required for the nursing program, such as uniforms and laptops.